vatojavier/AI-Mastermind/README.md

     python3 masterMind.py

-The options for player1 and player2 are "me" or "ai":
+To test the game the options for player1 and player2 are "me" or "ai":

     Example:
         python3 masterMind.py -p1 me -p2 ai